taskcontrols/py-taskcontrol/docs/users/workflow-arguments.md

 # taskcontrol

-# Workflow decorator argument usage
+# Task decorator argument usage

 All Decorator arguments that can be used are are below.
 The only compulsory arguments are `name` and `task_instance`. `args`, `kwargs` key used for the function args and keyword args are not compulsory but the function will throw errors if there is a number of arguments mismatch.